tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/blind-spot-design.md

 ### Role

-Blind spot check while turning right/left by a dynamic object information, and planning and planning of a velocity of the start/stop.
+Blind spot check while turning right/left by a dynamic object information and planning a velocity of the start/stop.

 ![brief](./docs/blind_spot/blind_spot.svg)